This article was last updated on July 21, 2021.

 Ever show up for a doctor visit and pay more than you expected?
 You may have seen a specialist, which is great because they’re experts at treating very specific health issues.
-But, there’s another type of doctor that not only costs less, they also know YOU.
+But, there’s another type of doctor that not only costs less, but they also know you too.
 It’s your personal doctor.

 The type of provider you see impacts how much you pay.
-Primary Care Providers (PCPs) are people like your family doctor, who you might visit for an ear infection or strep throat.
-The PCP category also includes internal medicine practitioners, nurse practitioners, general practitioners, physicians assistants, obstetricians/gynecologists or pediatricians.
+PCPs Glossary popover are people like your family doctor, who you might visit for an ear infection or strep throat.
+The PCP category also includes internal medicine practitioners, nurse practitioners, general practitioners, physicians assistants, obstetricians/gynecologists and pediatricians.

-Non-PCPs, also known as specialists, are typically used for more specialized care based on their expertise.
-A dermatologist or an ear, nose and throat doctor would fall in this category.
+Non-PCPs, also known as specialists Glossary popover, are typically used for more specialized care based on their expertise.
+A dermatologist or an ear, nose and throat doctor would fall into this category.

 Choosing a personal doctor: one decision to better health